-5 NFL Defensive Rookies Who could Be Immediate Stars
+5 NFL Defensive Rookies Who Could Be Immediate Stars

 “From a talent standpoint, Jalen is a perfect fit for what the Eagles do up front,” an AFC South Scouting Director told Heavy.

-Not only will Carter take up all kinds of space in the run-game alongside Fletcher Cox, but his 16.3 pass-rush win-rate last season at the University of Georgia give him the potential to round out one of the more disruptive interior pass-rush duos in the league.
+Not only will Carter take up all kinds of space in the run game alongside Fletcher Cox, but his 16.3 pass-rush win rate last season at the University of Georgia gives him the potential to round out one of the more disruptive interior pass-rush duos in the league.

 1. Will Anderson, EDGE, Houston Texans